Related Video: Appendectomy

 Diagnosis

-The doctor will ask about your symptoms and health history.
+The doctor will ask about symptoms and health history.
 A physical will be done.
-It will focus on the abdomen.
+It will focus on the belly.
 This may be enough to suspect appendicitis.

 Blood and urine tests may be done to look for changes.